ACoAs – Fear of Commitment (Part 6b)

 ➼ When I say I love you, I mean that I’m committed to loving you even when it’s hard.

-Lack of commitment shows up in not pursuing or completing: education, career, hobbies, work projects, ones hopes & dreams, ideals & ethics – as well as relationships…. anything we’re procrastinating about, or avoiding.
+Lack of commitment shows up by not pursuing or completing : education, career, hobbies, work projects, ones hopes & dreams, ideals & ethics – as well as relationships…. anything we’re procrastinating about, or avoiding.

 • be something we want very badly but which our unrealistic or inaccurate beliefs (CDs) keep us from pursuing